CancerDataScience/LLMs_ExtractionWithCrossCritique/README.md

 v   - prompt_size   = Enter the number of variables for each prompt (integer number (1, 3, 5, 10, etc.))

-			Each prompt will contain N number of variables -- if we select N=5, and # of variable = 10, we will have 2 prompts (each with 5 variables)
+v (i) - Each prompt will contain N number of variables -- if we select N=5, and # of variable = 10, we will have 2 prompts (each with 5 variables)

 OUTPUT: